- Protected Areas

 CMLC's protection area--which includes Henderson and Transylvania and parts of Buncombe, Rutherford, Polk and Jackson counties--host some of the world's most beautiful, ancient mountains and historic rural landscapes.
 We all treasure and hold dear the natural features, the forested wilderness, rolling farmlands and precious waterways.
 These are the places we call home.

 Tragically, drastic and irreversible change faces our region's landscape.
 Each year, 140,000 acres--more than 400 acres each day-- of working farms, forests and other natural areas are lost to unplanned development in North Carolina.
 In the past 20 years, 52% of cropland in rural North Carolina mountain counties has been lost to development the fastest rate of decline in the state.
 In 2007, there were 14 developing subdivisions between Hendersonville and Chimney Rock.
-In Henderson County nearly 2,700 acres of green space was approved for new development in the first few months of 2007.
+In Henderson County nearly 2,700 acres of green space was approved for new development in just the first few months of 2007 alone.

 Conserving and preserving land is in the interest of everyone.
 CMLC's staff, board, volunteers, supporters and advocates work tirelessly to establish and enhance conservation opportunities and incentives for landowners, thereby offsetting the threat of poorly planned development and land management.
 As neighbors serving neighbors we care just as you do about preserving the natural character and wonder of our mountain homes.

 Time is running out.
 We hope you will seriously consider joining and supporting us.
 We need your help to protect the special places that remain.

 is a local nonprofit organization creating a regional network of permanently protected farm, forest, and natural land.
 CMLC...

 Protects forested wilderness, working farms, clean drinking water, verdant trout streams, wildlife habitat and sweeping views